google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request.md

 *Why users abandon mobile purchase forms*

 Online purchase forms are user-intensive, difficult to use, slow to load and refresh, and require multiple steps to complete.
-This is because two primary components of online payments -- security and convenience -- often work at cross-purposes; more of one typically means less of the other.
+This is because two primary components of online payments&mdash;security and convenience&mdash;often work at cross-purposes; more of one typically means less of the other.

 Most of the problems that lead to abandonment can be directly traced to purchase forms.
 Each app or site has its own data entry and validation process, and users often find they must enter the same information at every app's purchase point.
 Also, application developers struggle to create purchase flows that support multiple unique payment methods; even small differences in payment method requirements can complicate the form completion and submission process.